Young fruit trees usually need staking to grow straight and encourage root establishment.

 There are different types of guying:

-- plastic or steel-plated stakes, economical, rigid, easy to find but less eco-friendly;
+• Plastic or steel-plated stakes, economical, rigid, easy to find, but less eco-friendly;

-- bamboo stakes, natural, decorative and resistant for a few years (3 to 4 years on average).
+• Bamboo stakes, natural, decorative, and resistant for a few years (3 to 4 years on average).

-Wooden, plastic and bamboo stakes
+Wooden, plastic, and bamboo stakes

 Different types of ties

-Foam, rubber and foam-covered metal ties
+Foam, rubber, and foam-wrapped metal ties

 Steps to properly stake a fruit tree